7 Simple Steps to Organizing Your Paper Clutter!

-- Kids artwork - Stella and Hazel are drawing and creating all the time, and I can't bear to throw much of it away (the reaction when they find one of their creations in the recycling bins makes me feel like the worst mom in the world!).
+- Kids artwork – Stella and Hazel are drawing and creating all the time, and I can’t bear to throw much of it away.
 Instead, each of them has their own 3 ring binder with sheet protectors in it, and every few months, they go through their stack of drawings and choose the ones they want to keep by slotting them in their binders.
-I've found it to be a great way to get them involved, and they love looking through their past artwork and showing it off to grandparents when they visit.
+I’ve found it to be a great way to get them involved, and they love looking through their past artwork and showing it off to grandparents when they visit.

 5. Get dates on the calendar quickly

-When I'm going through the girls' school papers, I try to get any upcoming dates on the calendar right then, rather than adding the paper to the stack and then forgetting about it for a week (and occasionally not finding it again until the event I was supposed to remember had already passed!).
-I like having a calendar right at my desk, like this Martha Stewart dry erase calendar.
+When I’m going through the girls’ school papers, I try to get any upcoming dates on the calendar right then.
+Otherwise the paper ends up in a stack and I can easily forget about it.
+I like having a calendar right at my desk, like this dry erase calendar.

 6. Keep post-it notes and small notebooks nearby

 I always need small pieces of paper to jot down a reminder or a to-do list.
-This tech organizer from Martha Stewart not only keeps all your devices organized, it also has room for a few small notepads and post-it notes.
-This Seize the Day notepad, from Annie Taylor Design is another personal favorite way to stay organized!
+This tech organizer not only keeps all your devices organized, it also has room for a few small notepads and post-it notes.

 7. Keep important reminders in front of you

-To keep all my post-it note reminders and important to do's from cluttering my desk space, I keep them on this pretty Martha Stewart message board.
-That way they are right in front of me when I'm working at the desk and can't be ignored!
+To keep all my post-it note reminders and important to do’s from cluttering my desk space, I keep them on this pretty cork board.
+That way they are right in front of me when I’m working at the desk and can’t be ignored!

-Once you've got the paper under control, you can tackle the rest of your office supplies. ;) I rounded up my scissors, pens, pencils, and tape in these cute little flower pots I had gotten from the Dollar Tree.
+Once you’ve got the paper under control, you can tackle the rest of your office supplies. 😉 I rounded up my scissors, pens, pencils, and tape in these cute little flower pots.

 There you go, those are the organizing tricks that work for me when it comes to reigning in paper clutter.
 I hope you’ve found a couple that work within your own system at home!